pyaf/Image-classification-pytorch/logs.md

 1. I used 96x96 image size with Resnet101 on 5Jul model, results were not good.
 Gotta increase the input image size
 2. 143 Images in the training set have duplicates (compared with hashes), out of those 79 have duplicates with different diagnosis label.
 Test set has 8 duplicates.
+3. If GPU utilization is ~98% you can't help it, it's not the CPU which is the bottelneck here.
+4. As I'm removing only bad ones from dataset, and there are still many duplicates in the there, so it is possible that those duplicates are distributed in train-val set, make sure all those duplicates are either in val set or train set!!!!!!!!!!!!!!!!!!!
+5.

 # NOTES: